Abstract Submission has now Closed

 Oral presentations will be allocated 15 minutes.
 This will include 10 minutes for presentation and 5 minutes for questions.

 Poster presenters will be given an opportunity to present and answer any questions.
-Poster presentation details and specifications will be provided on acceptance.
+Poster presentation guidelines are available to download here.

 Personally Arranged Learning Sessions (PeArLs)